umr-marbec/datarmor-documentation/README.md

 # Using Jupyter

-When server is on, click on the `New` button and choose the environment of your choice.
+When the server is on, click on the `New` button and choose the Conda environment of your choice.

 <div align="center">
     <img height=450 src="figs/jupy3.png">